awsdocs/amazon-ecs-developer-guide/doc_source/task_definition_parameters.md

 Required: no
 The configuration details for the App Mesh proxy\.
 For tasks using the EC2 launch type, the container instances require at least version 1\.26\.0 of the container agent and at least version 1\.26\.0\-1 of the `ecs-init` package to enable a proxy configuration\.
 If your container instances are launched from the Amazon ECS\-optimized AMI version `20190301` or later, then they contain the required versions of the container agent and `ecs-init`\.
 For more information, see [Amazon ECS\-optimized AMIs](ecs-optimized_AMI.md)\.
-This parameter is available for tasks using the Fargate launch type in the Ohio \(us\-east\-2\) region only and the task or service requires platform version 1\.3\.0 or later\.
+For tasks using the Fargate launch type, this feature requires that the task or service uses platform version 1\.3\.0 or later\.
 This parameter is not supported for Windows containers\.

 ```